-The 15th annual Metal Leaching and Acid Rock Drainage Workshop was held in Vancouver on December 3 and 4, 2008.
-This year, the workshop's theme was "The Management of Tailings and Tailings Impoundments".
-The workshop was organized by the Ministry, Natural Resources Canada and the Mine Environment Neutral Drainage (MEND) Program in association with TRCR and the International Network for Acid Prevention (INAP).
+The 16th annual Metal Leaching and Acid Rock Drainage Workshop was held in Vancouver on December 2 and 3, 2009.
+This year, the workshop's theme was "Soil, Geomembrane and Non-Traditional Dry Covers".
+The workshop was organized by the Ministry of Energy Mines and Petroleum Resources, Natural Resources Canada and the Mine Environment Neutral Drainage (MEND) Program in association with TRCR and the International Network for Acid Prevention (INAP).